-- terms and performance measures used in this Annual Report are not defined within accounting standards.
-For clarity, we have provided descriptions of the various metrics and their reconciliations to the most directly comparable measures reported in accordance with IFRS, and the calculations, where - Growth in constant currency. - Comparatives have been restated to include net retirement benefit interest and associated tax. - Comparatives have been restated in line with the new calculation methodology.
-See Note 4 - 5 Measured by calendar year.
+- 1 Adjusted results and a number of other terms and performance measures used in this Annual Report are not defined within accounting standards.
+For clarity, we have provided descriptions of the various metrics and their reconciliations to the most directly comparable measures reported in accordance with IFRS, and the calculations, where relevant, of any ratios, in Notes 1 and 4. - 2 Growth in constant currency. - 3 Comparatives have been restated to include net retirement benefit interest and associated tax. - 4 Comparatives have been restated in line with the new calculation methodology.
+See Note 4. - 5 Measured by calendar year.